dwolfson7789/wdi-al-khwarizmi-2/W01/D05/Instructor_Notes/box_model_positioning.md

 	- margin: like padding
 	- position: works as expected

-## Describe some common techniques used in layout
-1. fluid layout
-1. using spacing in rems
-1. using spacing in ems
-1. using ems and rems
-1. use rems/ems for vertical spacing. use % for horizontal spacing

 ## List the different ways an element can be positioned
 1. static
 1. relative